scil-vital/TrackToLearn/README.md

 # Track-to-Learn/TractOracle-RL: reinforcement learning for tractography.

-TractOracle-RL is half of **TractOracle** (preprint coming), a reinforcement learning system for tractography. **TractOracle-RL** is a tractography algorithm which is trained via reinforcement learning using [TractOracle-Net](https://github.com/scil-vital/TractOracleNet).
+TractOracle-RL is half of **TractOracle**, a reinforcement learning system for tractography. **TractOracle-RL** is a tractography algorithm which is trained via reinforcement learning using [TractOracle-Net](https://github.com/scil-vital/TractOracleNet).

 See [Versions](#versions) for past and current interations.